Guilty Gear X2: Development and release

 In January 2002, Sammy Studios had announced that a Guilty Gear X spin-off, titled Guilty Gear XX, would be released in arcades on the Sega NAOMI system in the spring of that year; it was released on May 23, 2002.
 Its porting to the PlayStation 2 was speculated in late August, with release date set to autumn in Japan, which was later confirmed by Sammy in the same month.
 In the following month it was shown at Tokyo Game Show, and it was published on December 12, 2002, in Japan.
 In October, the game North American release was set to happen in the first quarter of 2003; it was retitled Guilty Gear X2.
 An announcement in November confirmed its release date as February 4, 2003; in January 2003, Sammy created a website to promote its release.
 The European branch of Sammy released the game on March 7, 2003.
-On February 26, 2004, it was rereleased in Japan under the label "PlayStation2 the Best".
+On February 26, 2004, it was rereleased in Japan under the low-budget label "PlayStation2 the Best".